PyWavelets/pywt/doc/source/regression/wp.md

 **Remember that you should not rely on the attribute access.**

-2. At the first attempt to access the node, it is computed via the decomposition of its parent node (which is the `wp` object itself).
+At the first attempt to access the node, it is computed via the decomposition of its parent node (which is the `wp` object itself).

 ```{code-cell}
 print(wp['a'])
 ```

-3. Now, `wp.a` is set to the newly created node:
+Now `wp.a` is set to the newly created node:

 ```{code-cell}
 print(wp.a)